 - An Office 365 subscription with a SharePoint Online license.

 - A full subscription to Muhimbi PDF Converter for Power Automate.
 Note that the free version doesn't support this functionality.

 - Working knowledge of SharePoint Online and Microsoft Power Automate (Flow).

-Note: Any password entered here is displayed in clear text to allow Power Automate action references to be added.
+- Open password — An optional password that the user must enter to open the document.
+Please note that any password entered here is displayed in clear text to allow Power Automate action field references to be added.

-5) Publish the workflow and upload a PDF file in the source library.
-After a few seconds, the Flow will trigger and a secure PDF file will be generated in the target library.
+Publish the workflow and upload a PDF file in the source library.
+After a few seconds, the flow will trigger and a secure PDF file will be generated in the target library.